joecupano/AIdiot/EXAMPLES.md

 # AIdiot Usage Examples

+# Examples

-This file contains practical examples of how to use the Amateur Radio AI Assistant.
+This file contains practical examples of how to use the AI Assistant for technical domains.

 ## 1. Basic Setup and First Use